Whatsapp Icon

 Signs and Symptoms to Watch For

-Understanding the signs and symptoms of a gastrointestinal perforation is crucial for timely intervention.
+Understanding the signs and symptoms of gastrointestinal perforation is crucial for timely intervention.
 Symptoms can include severe abdominal pain, nausea, vomiting, fever, and a noticeable change in one's bowel habits.
 Recognizing these symptoms early and consulting a healthcare provider can mean the difference between a manageable situation and a life-threatening emergency.

 Preventive Measures